lizhfrench/lizhfrench.github.io/README.md

 Hello!
 Welcome to my digital portfolio.

-My homepage is index.html.
+My homepage is index.html, where you can find info about me.
-Info about me and my background is found at about.html.
 My research and industry experience can be found at experience.html.
 A link to my CV is at resume.html.